Bill Galvano: Florida Senate

 Two of Galvano's top priorities as senate president were improving the state's transportation infrastructure and addressing red tide.
 To address the current and future infrastructure needs of the state, Galvano "proposed the development of three multi-use corridors in west and north Florida, including the extension of both the Florida Turnpike and the Suncoast Parkway" with the addition of a new corridor from Polk County to Collier County to "spur job growth in rural areas, relieve congestion on Interstates 75 and 4, and provide hurricane evacuation routes."
 In response to a red tide bloom in 2018, he also championed a bill to allocate $18 million over six years to the Mote Marine Laboratory in Sarasota, Florida, to develop technologies that can fight red tide blooms.

 Along with Governor Rick Scott and Representative Jose Oliva, in 2018 Galvano pushed for the passage of Florida's most restrictive gun control in 20 years in response to the Marjory Stoneman Douglas mass shooting that took place in Parkland, Florida, on February 14, 2018.
 Galvano spearheaded the legislation, "sketching out the school safety bill at his kitchen table after being horrified by what he saw when he toured the school following the shooting that left 17 dead."
 The bill was a "comprehensive approach to addressing the issues presented by the tragedy at Marjory Stoneman Douglas High School in Parkland, Florida, including firearm and school safety, and community mental health resources."

 In 2018, Galvano's Political Action Committee received a large donation from the Michael Bloomberg-funded gun control advocacy group Everytown for Gun Safety.
 Senator Galvano "has said repeatedly he would not apologize for accepting the funds and that he was grateful for the support from Bloomberg".
 Since receiving this large monetary contribution from the Bloomberg affiliated groups, Senator Galvano pushed for tougher gun control measures.

 In 2020, he opened the last session of his term as president of the Florida Senate.

 Galvano was term-limited in 2020 and was again succeeded by Jim Boyd.

+New College of Florida

+In early 2023, Galvano replaced David Smolker as General Counsel of New College of Florida.
+The decision was part of a general restructuring by the college's newly-appointed Board of Trustees at their first business meeting after the appointment of several new members by Governor Ron DeSantis, at which the board also fired college president Patricia Okker, resolved to appoint former Florida House Speaker Richard Corcoran as interim president, and named a new board chair.